enocom/json-api/README.md

 For an introduction to how this app's API was written, see the post [here](http://commandercoriander.net/blog/2014/01/04/test-driving-a-json-api-in-rails/).

-If you would like to practice using `curl` while enteracting with the app, see the post [here](http://commandercoriander.net/blog/2014/01/11/curling-with-rails/).
+If you would like to practice using `curl` while interacting with the app, see the post [here](http://commandercoriander.net/blog/2014/01/11/curling-with-rails/).

 ## JavaScript Clients